Transform Your Solar Investment Into an Automated Energy Trading System

 We receive information about how your solar inverter is performing, including, but not limited to, your current power import from the grid, export to the grid, power load, solar generation, buy and sell pricing, etc. We also obtain weather information from the BOM integration.
 This information is required to allow the system to make power decisions for you, customised for your setup and geographic location.
 The system will also keep a high level summary of your typical power consumption activity to predict upcoming usage, again, to help with the decisions that the system will make on your behalf.

-Absolutely not!
-You should not grant anyone, except your installer and people you really trust, access to your solar account.
+No. You should not grant anyone, except perhaps your installer and people you really trust, access to your solar account.
 Depending on the access that is granted, this may give them direct access to make changes to your system.
 Energy Manager will send commands back to your Home Assistant device, but the Energy Manager servers do not have access to your solar account and have no access to your network.

 No, we have no requirement to install any device in your inverter or to visit your residence.